 Now that we know all the amazing benefits of this superfood, let’s discuss which one is worth buying (and which ain’t).

-- Vital Proteins Gelatin – My favorite grass-fed brand!
-Vital Proteins products work great and are always fresh.
+- Vital Proteins Gelatin – Vital Proteins offers many great single-ingredient collagen products.
 They have so many different kinds of gelatin too, including fish gelatin and beauty water (a collagen drink mix).
 Click here to see Vital Proteins Gelatin

-- Great Lake Gelatin – This is one of just a few brands of gelatin that is grass-fed.
-However, Great Lakes’ powder doesn’t dissolve as well in liquids as Vital Proteins.
+- Great Lake Gelatin – Great Lakes’ powder doesn’t dissolve as well in liquids as Mama Natural Collagen.
 Others have noticed a slightly stale smell which may be because it isn’t packaged in an airtight container like other brands.
 Here’s where to buy Great Lakes Gelatin.

 - Bone broth/meat stock – There’s lots of gelatin in homemade broth or stock that is especially easy to digest.
 If you do have leaky gut or other gut health issues broth or stock may be your best bet.
 Find out how to make it yourself here.

 - Knox Gelatin(e) – Though this product is super cheap, it’s a definite no. Knox likely uses factory farmed animals to make their gelatin.
 These animals are raised in terrible conditions making them often very unhealthy.
 (You need healthy animals to make healthy animal products.)
 Because of these terrible conditions animals are given antibiotics to prevent illnesses and diseases.
 They likely give hormones to fatten up the animals before slaughter.
 And GMO feed?
 Yep, probably.
 Finally, the animals are treated inhumanely, which is not a practice we want to support!
 For all of these reasons, knox gelatin is a no, just no.